midnightntwrk/midnight-architecture/specification/zswap.md

 ```

 In the ledger's state, the set of these commitments and nullifiers are stored.
-While this is the end of the story for commitments, nullifiers are stored in
+While this is the end of the story for nullifiers, commitments are stored in
 different representations:
 - A plain set, for preventing the creation of duplicate coins
 - A Merkle tree, for proving inclusion in the set of coins